dwp/accessibility-manual/app/views/best-practice/assistive-technology-testing/README.md

-# {Accessibility testing:} Assitive technology testing
+# {Accessibility testing:} Assistive technology testing

 WCAG 2.1 states that in order to be compliant, a website must work with a range of user agents, including assistive technologies.
 A user agent is anything a person is using to navigate your website, such as a browser and a screen reader.